 Mergers are a mechanism used by businesses to restructure in order to compete and prosper.
 However, some mergers can have a negative effect on consumer welfare by, for example, leading to an increase in price or a reduction in output.
-That is, they substantially lessen competition and consumers (including businesses) suffer.
+That is, they substantially lessen competition and, as a result, consumers (including businesses) suffer.

-The procedure and timelines of the Competition Authority in reviewing notified mergers is set out below.
+The procedures and timelines of the Commission in reviewing notified mergers are set out below.
 This section also:

 Merger Review Process

-The merger review process of the Competition Authority involves:
+The merger review process of the Commission involves:

 (i) a review period (Phase 1), following which a determination must be made either to clear the merger or to proceed to a full investigation as described below.
-The Competition Authority's deadline to make a Phase 1 determination is one month after the appropriate date (as defined in section 19(6) of the Competition Act 2002) or 45 days if any of the undertakings which have made the notification submits proposals to the Competition Authority.
+The Commission’s deadline to make a Phase 1 determination is 30 working days after the “appropriate date” (as defined in section 19(6) of the Competition Act, as amended by section 56(c) of the 2014 Act) or 45 working days after the “appropriate date” if any of the undertakings that made the notification submits proposals to the Commission.

-(ii) a full investigation (Phase 2) if, after the Phase 1 investigation, the Competition Authority is unable to conclude that the proposed transaction will not lead to a substantial lessening of competition in any market for goods or services in the State.
-The Competition Authority's deadline to make a Phase 2 determination is four months after the appropriate date.
-Within this deadline, the Competition Authority must determine whether to clear the merger (with or without conditions) or prohibit the merger.
+(ii) a full investigation (Phase 2) if, after the Phase 1 investigation, the Commission is unable to conclude that the proposed transaction will not lead to a substantial lessening of competition in any market for goods or services in the State.
+The Commission’s deadline to make a Phase 2 determination is 120 working days after the “appropriate date”.
+Within this deadline, the Commission must determine whether to clear the merger (with or without conditions) or prohibit the merger.

 The appropriate date from which the above deadlines are calculated is normally the date of notification.
-However, this changes to a later date if the Competition Authority issues within one month from the date of notification a formal requirement to the merging parties to provide further information.
+However, this changes to a later date if the Commission issues within 30 working days from the date of notification a formal requirement for the merging parties to provide further information.
+In addition, the Commission’s deadline of 120 days for making a Phase 2 determination will stand suspended for a certain period if – within 30 working days from the date of opening of its Phase 2 investigation – the Commission issues a formal requirement for the merging parties to provide further information.